chadstewart/ds-algo-practice/README.md

 ## Adding new week folder

-Run 'npm new-week ${Monday Date}' and a script will run to set up a new week folder structure with the date inputted.
+Run 'npm new-week ${current week Monday date}' and a script will run to set up a new week folder structure with the date inputted.
+If no value is inputted, value will default to test.

 ## Running the tests